ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/ftp/filezilla_server.md

 ## Installing FileZilla Server

-- You can download the FileZilla server application from the [official FileZilla website](https://filezilla-project.org/download.php?type=server)
+- You can download the FileZilla Server application from the [official FileZilla website](https://filezilla-project.org/download.php?type=server)

-Run the FileZilla server installer file as below:
+Run the FileZilla Server installer file as below:

 ![FTP install License](files/filezilla_server/ftpinstall_license.PNG)

-- You will be presented with the current FileZilla server license agreements that you can view prior to installing the application.
+- You will be presented with the current FileZilla Server license agreements that you can view prior to installing the application.
 - You will need to agree to the license terms in order to install FileZilla Server.

 Once you click the `I Agree` button a `Choose Components` window will be displayed.